Graphic designers can make a pretty tidy living these days.

 I have always found the secret sauce for a successful pitch is making it custom to the business you’re pitching.
 It proves you did your homework on that particular business and understand what its needs are.
 Then I like to add in a tailor-made mockup of the kind of graphics I could create for them.

-For additional help finding clients, I highly recommend Gina Horkey’s Fully Booked VA System, as designing simple graphics falls under the many services that VAs can offer.
+For additional help finding clients, I highly recommend Abbey Ashley’s SavvySystem as designing simple graphics falls under the many services that you can offer as a VA.

 There’s a ton of opportunity for graphic designers!
 Better still, anyone with a creative mind who’s willing to learn can make money in graphic design.